 - Butter, softened

 Suicide is so devastating.
+It is a public health crisis.
 And not everyone gets the help they need when they are suicidal.
-My friend Kristin had been seeking help, getting counseling.
+My friend Kristin had been seeking help, getting regular counseling, taking meds.
 But unfortunately she was beyond help.
 And no one knew it.
 If you know someone who is depressed and or suicidal be there for them.
 They do need the help.
 Even if it’s only for a little while.
 Not all suicides can be prevented, but many can.
 There are many ways to help a friend or family member in need.
 There are many centers for suicide prevention and counselors and therapists that can help.
 The Suicide Prevention Lifeline could just be that one step to saving someone’s life.
 Their national number is 1-800-273-8255.
 I only wish I could call it to bring back Kristin to life.